bsoung/casts/README.md

 ## API Reference

-* GET /search/:term    :: makes an API to itunes and returns a podcasts that match with term
+* GET /search/:term    :: makes a GET API request to itunes and returns a list of podcasts that match with the search term
-* GET /feed/:feedUrl    :: returns an XML file converted to JSON for processing
+* GET /feed/:feedUrl    :: returns a XML file converted to JSON for parsing

 ## Develop